chalant/minishell/README.md

 A bash clone
 ## Description
 This project aims to reproduce a subset of bash's capabilities for education purposes.
+## Highlights
+In this projected we implement the Earley Parser, which is capable of parsing all context-free languages
 ## Table of Contents
 1. [Requirements](#installation)
 2. [Installation](#requirements)